keobox/turic/lesson14/topics.md

   * No, is still 12 because the `struct` has the guarantee that is aligned to the greater field among its fields.
     * This guarantee is necessary because I can declare an array of structures.
+* An example of a well designed `struct` with no holes in it.
+The size is 12.